babynus/projeqtor/projeqtor/docs/user/Gui.rst

    :alt: Dialog box - Susbcribe detail

 This icon is checked when you subscribed.

+When a user "subscribes" to the project, he will receive notifications "to subscribers" for all elements of the project

 .. figure:: /images/GUI/Subscribe.png
    :alt: Dialog box - Susbcribe